Travel Credit Cards

 Like all other credit cards, travel cards are covered by section 75, no matter where they're used.

-Section 75 is a clause in the 1974 Consumer Credit Act where your card company must refund you the value of any items bought that are faulty, didn't arrive or breached the terms of service in another way.
+Section 75 is a clause in the 1974 Consumer Credit Act that requires your card company to refund the value of any items bought that are faulty, didn't arrive, or breached the terms of service in another way.